Language selection

 2016, 2015 and 2014 results

 The 2016, 2015, and 2014 IEMP sampling plan for the site focused on nuclear contaminants.
 A site-specific sampling plan was developed based on NB Power’s approved environmental monitoring program, CSA Group standards and our regulatory experience with the site.
 Samples were collected in publicly accessible areas outside of the Point Lepreau nuclear generating site perimeter and included water, soil, sediment, air, vegetation, and food.
-View detailed sampling data.

 The measured radioactivity in all the samples with detectable radionuclide concentrations was below our screening levels.
 Our screening levels are based on conservative assumptions about the exposure that would result in a dose of 0.1 mSv/year, which represents one tenth of our public dose limit of 1 mSv/year.
 No health or environmental impacts are expected at these levels.

-Indigenous Nations and Communities’ participation
+Indigenous Nations and communities’ participation

-We have made it a priority to ensure that IEMP sampling reflects Indigenous traditional knowledge, land use and values where possible.
-In addition to routine IEMP sampling activities, we seek input from local Indigenous Nations and communities on our IEMP sampling plans.
+We have made it a priority to ensure that IEMP sampling reflects Indigenous knowledge, land use and values where possible.
+In addition to conducting routine IEMP sampling activities, we seek input from local Indigenous Nations and communities on IEMP sampling plans.
+In advance of the 2024 IEMP sampling campaign around Point Lepreau, CNSC staff notified Indigenous Nations and communities near the facilities of the planned sampling campaign, sought their input on the sampling plan, and invited them to join CNSC staff in the field for sampling activities.

 Focus on health